anujagnihotry/Mega-Invoicing/README.md

 ### 6. **AI-Powered Enhancements**
 - **Invoice Readability Analysis:** Leverage the power of Google's Gemini models via Genkit to analyze your invoice's text and receive AI-driven suggestions for improving its clarity and professionalism.

-## Why SwiftInvoice is the Optimal Solution
+## Why Magna Inventory Billing is the Optimal Solution

-- **Modern & Performant Tech Stack:** Built with **Next.js**, **React**, and **Tailwind CSS**, SwiftInvoice offers a fast, responsive, and mobile-friendly user experience.
+- **Modern & Performant Tech Stack:** Built with **Next.js**, **React**, and **Tailwind CSS**, Magna Inventory Billing offers a fast, responsive, and mobile-friendly user experience.
 Server Components and the App Router ensure optimal performance.
 - **Client-Side First Architecture:** By leveraging browser `localStorage`, the application is incredibly fast and works offline.
 This architecture allows you to get started immediately without incurring backend or database costs, while being ready to scale to a full cloud backend (like Firestore) when needed.
 - **Secure by Design:** User management is handled by **Firebase Authentication**, a robust and secure service.
 Sensitive credentials like Stripe and SMTP keys are stored on the client, with clear warnings about security best practices.
 - **Scalable & Reusable Workflows:** The use of **Genkit** for server-side actions (like generating payment links and sending emails) creates reusable, powerful workflows that are decoupled from the UI, making the application easier to maintain and extend.
-- **End-to-End Business Logic:** SwiftInvoice isn't just an invoicing tool; it's a complete business management solution that seamlessly integrates sales, inventory, and procurement in one place, providing a single source of truth for your operations.
+- **End-to-End Business Logic:** Magna Inventory Billing isn't just an invoicing tool; it's a complete business management solution that seamlessly integrates sales, inventory, and procurement in one place, providing a single source of truth for your operations.

 ## Getting Started